OmobaVII/simple_shell/README.md

-A simple shell Project
+simple_shell
+A simple UNIX command interpreter making as one of our ALX SE projects.

+Authors:
-By Jeremiah Martey and Omoba Sanni
+Jeremiah Martey and Omoba Sanni